How to Cope With Constipation During Pregnancy

 When to Contact Your Healthcare Provider

-If you’re experiencing constipation during pregnancy, contact your healthcare provider if you notice the following:
+If you’re experiencing constipation during pregnancy and wondering when to worry, contact your healthcare provider if you notice the following:

 The Bottom Line

-Constipation can be a pain in the bottom (literally!), but try not to let it ruin your last few months of pregnancy!
-Talk to your healthcare provider, and make some of the lifestyle changes we’ve listed in this article.
+Constipation can be a pain in the bottom (literally! ), but try not to let it ruin your last few months of pregnancy!
+Talk to your healthcare provider, and consider some pregnancy home remedies along with the lifestyle changes we’ve listed in this article.
 In time, things will get moving down there, and you can get back to more enjoyable tasks such as shopping for baby gear, decorating your baby’s nursery, or even just putting your feet up for a bit.

 One thing to keep in mind is that, at the other end of the spectrum, you may experience diarrhea from time to time during your pregnancy.
 You should always mention this to your healthcare provider, especially if you suspect it may be caused by something like food poisoning or a tummy bug.